chedim/cliffhanger/README.md

 ```

-# TDD
+# Data integrity validations
-Test driven developent in cliffhanger can be done with `must be/must not be` keywords:
+`must [not] be` keyword can be used to enforce data integrity validations:

 ```
 a user name length must be < 19